 There is a variety of anti-sickness medicines that can be helpful, and it may be necessary to give one or more to get good control.
 Steroids are usually avoided due to their unpleasant side-effects, weight gain and mood swings.
 However, they may be given for a short period to some children, if necessary.
-Sometimes it can take a combination of drugs to treat your child's vomiting.
-Drugs can be given rectally, if appropriate, to a younger child.
+Sometimes a combination of drugs may be needed to treat your child's nausea or vomiting.